Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Applications

 Alshowkan et al. \cite{alshowkan2022authentication} made use of QKD protocols in the authentication of smart grid communications, which are executed on a deployed electric-utility fiber network.
 The authors created a software stack that ingests keys from a QKD system and uses them to generate message-authentication codes for control links in machine-to-machine scenarios.
 Thus, the proposed framework strengthens operational traffic with keys that have physical-layer security properties.
 Kumar et al. \cite{kumar2025quids} proposed QuIDS, an intrusion detection system based on a quantum support vector machine.
 The authors proposed to detect IoT attack classes using small training sets of low-dimensional features.
 The authors demonstrate competitive results against benchmarks in IoT intrusion detection systems.
 The decision function of QSVM follows the standard large-margin form:

 where \(x\) is the feature vector, \({(x_i,y_i)}\) for \(i=1\) to \(m\) are the support vectors \(x_i\) with labels \(y_i\), \(k(.,.)\) is the quantum kernel, \(b\) is the bias, and \(\alpha_i\) are the learned dual weights.
+In MC cybersecurity settings, this decision function helps in classifying the incoming network flows as benign or malicious.
+The quantum kernel can improve the separation of attack signatures from classical feature spaces.

 Kalinin et al. \cite{kalinin2023security} also evaluated QSVMs and quantum convolutional neural networks (QCNNs) against classical IDS systems on standard traffic datasets.
 The authors encode the flow/packet features into PQCs and compare performance under matched training budgets.
 The paper not only shows the construction of quantum feature maps for network security data, but it also quantifies cases like limited data, where quantum kernels are competitive with classical detections.

 Li et al. \cite{li2025quantum} proposed a QHE based federated learning framework for cross-operator collaboration without the need to expose raw data.
-In this scheme, the clients encrypt quantum data and delegate tracing to a server, and get outputs that have computation-theoretic privacy.
+In this scheme, the clients encrypt quantum data and delegate tracing to a server, and get outputs that have computation-theoretic privacy \cite{sai2025quantumfl}.
 The authors demonstrated that the proposed framework reduces communication complexity significantly compared to blind quantum computing approaches.